-The 6 Resources You need to Check Before Buying Skincare
+The 6 Resources You Need To Check Before Buying Skincare

-When I started becoming obsessive about skincare my junior year of college, I read through hundreds of blogs posts and articles desperately looking for one “trusted resource.”
+When I started becoming obsessive about skincare my junior year of college, I read through hundreds of blogs posts and articles desperately looking for that one “trusted resource.”
 Trying to figure out what ingredients to use… what ingredients not to use… in what order… is dizzying.
-While I never found one place that I felt thoroughly answered all my questions, (hence why I started Mirra), I did find myself referencing the same, few websites over and over again.
+While I never found one place that I felt thoroughly answered all my questions (hence why I started Mirra), I did find myself referencing the same, few websites over and over again.

 Skindeep is a resourced created by the EWG (Environmental Working Group) with the mission to protect you from everyday exposure to chemicals.
 The scientists at Skindeep thoroughly examine the toxicity of cosmetic and personal care items, and create easy to understand online profiles for each of the products.

 Cosmetic companies are virtually allowed to use almost any ingredient they want in their products -- the industry has notoriously been unregulated by the government.
 People apply an average of 126 unique ingredients on their skin daily.
 That's a lot of chemicals.
 So these chemicals, whether they seep through the skin, rinse down the drain, or flush down the toilet, cause concern for human health, and for the impact they may have to wildlife, rivers and streams (EWG).

 After using Skindeep for a few years, one of the most interesting things I found was that the same brand may carry some products that are totally clean, and some that contain a high concentration of toxins.
 That’s why I always check the toxicity of each product before purchasing instead of just blindly trusting a brand (I learned this the hard way).
 And of course, a lot of the time, the product that I’m thinking of buying isn’t listed here.
 But even if you’re thinking of buying a product that isn’t included in their database, you can still derive a lot of value from reading through their content to help you understand what ingredients you should be avoiding.